cleanstart-containers/cloudnative-pg/README.md

 - **CleanStart All Images:** https://images.cleanstart.com
 - **CleanStart Community Images:** https://hub.docker.com/u/cleanstart

+---

-### Vulnerability Disclaimer
+## Vulnerability Disclaimer

 CleanStart offers Docker images that include third-party open-source libraries and packages maintained by independent contributors.
 While CleanStart maintains these images and applies industry-standard security practices, it cannot guarantee the security or integrity of upstream components beyond its control.

 Users acknowledge and agree that open-source software may contain undiscovered vulnerabilities or introduce new risks through updates.
 CleanStart shall not be liable for security issues originating from third-party libraries, including but not limited to zero-day exploits, supply chain attacks, or contributor-introduced risks.

-Security remains a shared responsibility: CleanStart provides updated images and guidance where possible, while users are responsible for evaluating deployments and implementing appropriate controls.
+**Security remains a shared responsibility:** CleanStart provides updated images and guidance where possible, while users are responsible for evaluating deployments and implementing appropriate controls.